Maria Stromberger: Early assistance

 Pys contracted typhus at the end of 1942; those who were ill were often executed to prevent the disease from spreading.
 Stromberger hid the condition while she provided him aid, putting him in the SS infirmary bathroom and telling the officers that it was off limits because it was being used to store the infected clothes of typhus patients.
 He was eventually forced to go to the inmate infirmary, but he was not selected for execution and she then helped fulfill his work responsibilities for him as he recovered his strength.

-An Unterscharführer, Alfred Kaulfuss, grew suspicious of Stromberger and made it a point to monitor her and try to have her removed.
+An Unterscharführer (a junior SS rank), Alfred Kaulfuss, grew suspicious of Stromberger and made it a point to monitor her and try to have her removed.
 He first reported her to her supervisor, Wirths, in January 1943.
 Wirths told Stromberger that others had made similar complaints, and he warned her about the possibility of becoming an inmate herself if she was not more careful.
 Stromberger told him that she was a nurse, not a member of the SS, and that he could report her to the Political Department if this did not satisfy him.
 She then requested a transfer.
 Wirths valued Stromberger and wished to retain her as a nurse.
 He overlooked the reports and promised to protect her from what he described as "any further slander".
 Kaulfuss pressed the issue with Wirths, so Stromberger requested that she be present to hear accusations made against her.
 When this took place, she told Kaulfuss and Wirths that Kaulfuss had once drunkenly torn up a photograph of the SS commander Heinrich Himmler and that he was not in a place to question anyone's loyalty.
 Wirths later nominated Stromberger for an award for her nursing.
 Pys offered to take abuse from her to avoid suspicion, but she refused.